The Hilti SLAM Challenge Dataset: Hardware

 \subsection{Ground Truth System}

-For testing and validation, 2 systems are used to capture ground truth:\\ \begin{itemize} \item[] \textbf{Total Station} \\ A survey grade prism is attached to the Phasma stick.
-This is tracked by the Hilti PLT300\footnote{https://www.hilti.com/c/CLS\_MEA\_TOOL\_INSERT\_7127} automated total station.
-Most datasets are collected in a "stop\ 'n\ go" fashion, where the total station makes a precise measurement to the prism during the 'stop' periods.
-Range measurements to the static prism have 3mm accuracy.
-Total station range and angle measurements are processed to generate XYZ position information. \\ \item[] \textbf{Optical Tracking} \\ Optical tracking targets are attached to the Phasma stick.
-When operated in a motion capture space, the multiple targets allow for the direct computation of a 6DOF pose.
-Those datasets have a position accuracy of \textless 1mm and are collected at 200Hz. \end{itemize}
+For testing and validation, 2 systems are used to capture the ground truth: \begin{itemize} \item[] \textbf{Total Station} \\ A survey grade prism is attached to the Phasma stick, tracked by the Hilti PLT 300 automated Total Station. \rebuttal{Ground truth data is collected in a "stop\ 'n\ go" fashion, where the total station precisely measures the prism during the 'stop' periods.
+The stick is gravity aligned, using a mechanical system, before collecting each ground truth measurement.
+The total station range and angle measurements are processed to generate XYZ position information.
+In this situation, the range measurements of the static prism have accuracy of 3 mm. }

+\item[] \textbf{Optical Tracking} \\ Optical tracking targets are attached to the Phasma stick.
+When operated in a motion capture space, the multiple targets allow for the direct computation of the 6-DOF pose.
+Those ground truth data-points have a position accuracy of \textless 1mm and are collected at 200 Hz. \end{itemize}

-\section{DATA SYNCHRONIZATION AND LOGGING}
+\subsection{DATA SYNCHRONIZATION AND LOGGING}